eisenzopf/qsip_specification/qsip_v1.0.md

 JSON Web Tokens (JWT) [RFC7519] are RECOMMENDED for auth_token due to their widespread support and ability to carry claims.

-The method of obtaining the initial auth_token (e.g., OAuth 2.0 flow, login with credentials to an IdP) is outside the scope of QSIP but MUST be secure.
+The method of obtaining the initial auth_token (e.g., OAuth 2.0 flow, login with credentials to an IdP) is outside the scope of QSRP but MUST be secure.

 ### 8.3.
 Token Lifecycle